appomni/ecs/rfcs/0000-ao-custom-fields.md

 <!--
 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

+For entities or concepts that are common in cloud platform events, we need additional fields to fully capture the relevant information.
+The goal of these proposed top-level objects is to create more precise fields when normalizing cloud-related events.

 ## Source data